Trail descriptions in and around the San Francisco Bay Area

 Grizzly Flat and Charcoal Grade

-A short loop that has you descending a mediocre forest fire road only to do one of the region's most notorious climbs, but redeems itself with some sweet singletrack near the end.
+A short loop that has you descending a mediocre forest fire road only to do one of the region's most notorious climbs, but redeems itself with some sweet singletrack near the end, not to mention two cute creek crossings.

 Fun